Diarrhea: Cancer-related causes and how to cope

 - Eat low-fiber foods.
 As your diarrhea starts to improve, add foods low in fiber to your diet, such as bananas, rice, applesauce and toast.

 - Avoid foods that can irritate your digestive tract.
-These include dairy products, spicy foods, alcohol, foods and beverages that contain caffeine, orange or prune juice, and foods high in fiber and fat.
+These include dairy products, spicy foods, alcohol, high-fat foods and beverages that contain caffeine, orange juice or prune juice.

 - Try probiotics.
 Found in yogurt and dietary supplements, probiotics are beneficial bacteria that may help restore normal digestion.
 Lactobacillus and bifidobacterium are two examples of probiotics.
 If you've had a bone marrow transplant, check with your doctor before using probiotics.